varshan-4068/Hypr-dots/README.md

 >
 > *If u have a scaling factor greater than 1.0 then u might have issues in wayland with fractional scaling so the solution is refer ~/config/hypr/monitors.conf to get an idea*

-And using nwg-look select your icon and gtk theme as Graphite ...
+And using nwg-look select your icon and gtk theme...

 These were my Configuration Files With Graphite Themed GTK Setup....